 DIY F/Stop Timer

 This webpage shows how you can build an f/stop timer for B&W analogue printing.
-If you just want to buy one, both RHD and DA will sell you a very nice working and well-supported unit.
-I will not sell you a timer.
+If you just want to buy one, both RHD and DA (sold out?) may sell you a very nice working and well-supported unit.
+I will not sell you a timer, but I usually have circuit boards for sale for those who want to assemble their own.
+This is open hardware and software so you can build one using the design files provided here; you don't need to buy anything from me.

 If you build this, please contact me (email address is in the headers of all the source files) as I'd like to have some idea of how many of these are out there.
 Of course if you have suggestions or bug reports, please send them in too.